wso2-attic/ballerina-integrator/README.md

 ```

 - You can verify that the docker image that we specified in `` @kubernetes:Deployment `` is created, by using `` docker images ``.
-- Also the Kubernetes artifacts related our service, will be generated under `` /home/saneth/Documents/ballerina/sample_pass-through/guide/target/kubernetes/``.
+- Also, the Kubernetes artifacts related to our service will be generated under `` /home/saneth/Documents/ballerina/sample_pass-through/guide/target/kubernetes/``.
 - Now you can create the Kubernetes deployment using:

 ```bash